CaroShaf/MechaCar_Statistical_Analysis/README.md

 great way to visually compare performance of the MechaCar against its competitors, and could be easily completed in ggplot2 with the relevant data.
 A linear regression could be performed on the same data set with the drive train and displacement being a dependent variable.

 Some of this data is available or obtained through third-party sources, such as the EPA (for emissions) or NHTSA (for crash ratings).
-R and its associated libraries can complete a robust statistical analysis and visualization of this future study.
+It is important to have a through assessment of the data required as inputs in order to get the comparative performance outputs that are desired.
+R and its associated libraries can complete a robust statistical analysis and visualization of this future study provided with appropriate datasets.